oondeo/docker-odoo/README.md

 ## Debugging

-This image comes with [wdb][] preinstalled.
-See its page for documentation.
+This image comes with [wdb][] client preinstalled.

-Adding this line anywhere will interrupt the execution in the wdb debugger:
+To use the debugger, you need to link it to a [yajo/wdb-server][] container:

-    import wdb;wdb.set_trace()
+    docker run -p 1984:1984 --name odoo_wdb yajo/wdb-server

-You will see a message like this one when this happens:
+    docker run -p 80:8069 --link odoo_dbsrv:db --link odoo_wdb:wdb yajo/odoo

-    Unable to open browser, please go to http://localhost:1984/debug/session/some-long-random-stuff
+Adding this line anywhere in your modules will pause it for debugging:

-This assumes that you ran the container with the option `-p 1984:1984` in a local machine.
-If you want to change the `localhost:1984` part, you can do so with `-e WDB_WEB_SERVER=example.com -e WDB_WEB_PORT=42`.
+    import wdb; wdb.set_trace()

-To debug your modules, you will need to start the container with the script `debug` (see above section *Scripts available*):
+You will see a message like this one when Odoo executes that line:

-    docker run -P --link odoo_dbsrv:db yajo/odoo debug
+    You can now launch your browser at http://$WDB_WEB_SERVER:$WDB_WEB_PORT/debug/session/some-long-random-stuff

-To debug Odoo from the start, add the `start` keyword at the end:
+Open the browser there and debug.

-    docker run -P --link odoo_dbsrv:db yajo/odoo debug start
+To debug Odoo from the start, run the `debug` script:

-To debug your unit tests, run it as:
+    docker run -P --link odoo_dbsrv:db --link odoo_wdb:wdb yajo/odoo debug

-    docker run -P --link odoo_dbsrv:db yajo/odoo debug unittest one_module,other
+To debug Odoo from the start in unittest mode, use:

-As long as you don't use the `debug` script, the wdb server does not start, and port 1984 does not listen to anything, so you don't need to expose it.
+    docker run -P --link odoo_dbsrv:db --link odoo_wdb:wdb yajo/odoo debug unittest one_module,other

 ## Image tags available